foldda/rda/README.md

 One powerful feature of RDA is for implementing cross-language and cross-application object-serialization.
 For example, you can send a "Person" object as a serialized RDA container from your C# program to many receivers, and in a Python program, you can de-serialize a "User" object using data elements from the received RDA container.
 Because there is no schema to be adhered to, the "Person" object and the "User" object can be programmed differently and be maintained separately.

 Another feature of RDA is for maintaining version compatibility between a sender and a receiver.
-Because RDA's recursive storage allows storing an RDA inside another RDA, you can transfer copies of multiple versions or formats of your data "side-by-side" (as child RDAs) in an RDA container, and the receiver can pick the right version or format to its preference.
+Because RDA's recursive storage allows storing an RDA inside another RDA, multiple versions (or different formats) of the data can be transported "side-by-side" (as child RDAs) in an RDA container, and the receiver can pick its preferred version or format to use.

-Indeed, being able to send multiple pieces of "anything" side-by-side in a container can have many interesting uses: like sending XML data together with its DTD[^3], or sending a digital document paired with its digital signature or public key, or sending a computing "workload" that has some data together with an executable script to a data-processing unit, etc.
+Indeed, being able to send multiple copies of _any data_ side-by-side in a container can be interestingly useful: like sending XML data together with its DTD[^3], or sending a digital document paired with its digital signature or public key, or sending a computing "workload" that has some data together with an executable script to a data-processing unit, etc.

 [^3]: An XML or JSON document can be converted to a single 'string' data element, and be stored inside an RDA container.